zdharma-continuum/zinit/docs/Bindkeys.md

 As it can be seen, the `bindmap''` ice has two modes of operation: normal and exclamation-mark (`bindmap'!…'`).
 In the first mode, the remapping is beind done from-key to-key, i.e.: `bindmap'fromkey -> to-key'`.
+In this mode, the given key is being changed to the second given key in the `bindkey` command that's being actually issued when loading the plugin.

 In the second mode, the remapping is being done from-key to-widget, i.e.:
 `bindmap'!from-key -> to-widget'`.
 In this mode, the given key is being mapped